verdaux/BookNotes/Phrases/Impressors.md

 - [ ] It's better say "I can't believe I did that" than "What if ...?"
 - [ ] Not from this generation, just living in it.
 - [ ] Hey!
 Wanna hang out later and distract each other from how horrifying everything is?
+- [ ] Build a relationship so strong that it can bear the weight of truth.